geovanie-ruiz/word-occurrences-final/README.md

-# silver-parakeet
+# Word Occurrences Final
-Create a Client-Server application for determining if a number is prime
+Create a Client-Server application based on the word occurrences application.

+GUI-features removed due to current incompatability with silicon and Visual Studio.
+Issue being worked on by Xamarin but no ETA.